-Students in hallways during class time must have permission.
+Students in hallways during class time must have permission and a hall or restroom pass.

 If a student wishes to be excused from a study hall to work on a project in another room, he must secure permission from both teachers.
 Students may not disturb a teacher during class time to obtain a pass.